cat-j/pbcrypt/README.md

 ```$ make cracker```

 will create the executable `./build/cracker`.
-For the version without loop unrolling,
+- For the version without loop unrolling, replace `cracker` with
+  `cracker-no-unrolling`.
+- For the version with pre-loaded salt and P-array, replace it
+  with `cracker-loaded-p`.
-replace `cracker` with `cracker-no-unrolling`.
-For the parallel version, replace it
+- For the parallel version, replace it with `cracker-parallel`.
-with `cracker-parallel`.
+- For cache-aligned versions, add `-aligned` to executable name:
+  `cracker-aligned`, `cracker-no-unrolling-aligned`, etc.
+- For the loaded P-array version with no AVX-SSE transition,
+  use `cracker-loaded-p-no-penalties`.

 ### Tests